 That was all it could do.

-It's smarter than everything that came before, but I really don't see uh how this particular type of Go playing AI is gonna go all the way or endanger us.
+But I really don't see how this particular type of Go playing AI is going to go all the way or endanger us.

-But that would be a non sequitur.
+But that would be a non-sequitur.

-You know, a few years later, the field comes out with LLMs, large language models like like Chat GBT.
+A few years later, the field comes out with LLMs, large language models like ChatGPT.

 And those do radically more things.

-They're they're much more general AIs.
+They're much more general AIs.

 They are smarter across a broader variety of domains.

-That's again a non sequitur.
+That's again a non-sequitur.

-You know, who knows what AIs come out two years from now?
+Who knows what AIs come out two years from now?

-And uh my book is about how that particular track is on course for disaster, and we need to change it.
+And my book is about how that particular track is on course for disaster, and we need to change it.

-Um there are efforts within state legislatures and some federally, but largely in local states to regulate AI around certain safety concerns.
+There are efforts within state legislatures and some federally, but largely in local states to regulate AI around certain safety concerns.

-Um Illinois has talked about banning therapists, AI therapists.
+Illinois has talked about banning therapists, AI therapists.

 There's many states that have attempted to ban employment discrimination.